hpreston/webinar_restconf/README.md

-# Cisco Learning Network RESTCONF Webinar
+# RESTCONF Webinar

-Code and Samples for the Cisco Learning Network Webinar on RESTCONF
+Code and Samples for my webinar on RESTCONF

 # Pre-Reqs
 ## DevNet Sandbox